How To Properly Perform DFMEA & PFMEA [Examples Included]

 So you’ve concluded that the RPN is not what you wanted based on a threshold you had.
 You decided to change some aspects of the design to remove or lower the failure modes and effects.
-After the new calculation, there is a slight decrease in occurrence and detection.
+After the new calculation and mistake proofing, there is a slight decrease in occurrence and detection.
 But you are still not satisfied.
 Do you continue recalculating and redesigning?

 There will come a moment when a particular item’s cost-effectiveness is no longer feasible – even if it has a lower RPN.
 At this stage, you’ll need to assess your risks carefully to determine which are critical and which aren’t.
 Further consultations with a multi-disciplinary team may be necessary.

 At the end of the day, the goal is to have an optimal design with tolerable or no risks.

 After a lot of theory, now it’s time to apply everything with an example.
 Albert Einstein also believed that “Example isn’t another way to teach when he said, it is the only way to teach.”

 The example we’ll consider is one we’ve already mentioned in step #3 with the lightning arrester and lightning protection system (LPS).
 To keep our example short and understandable, we’ll only consider items 1 and 3 of the LPS, and we won’t be recalculating the RPN.
 We are also not considering whole items, subparts of interfaces.

 We can see from the table above, that the RPN is 800 in all cases.
 If our predetermined RPN threshold was 200 for example, then we would have to find ways to reduce our failure modes by looking at the severity, occurrence, and detection of each item.